 to honor and remember their loved ones by sponsoring a tree light for

-so far and donations will be accepted thru January 31.
-The tree and the
+anticipated.
+Donations will be accepted thru January 31.
+The tree and

-list of those honored with lights on the tree will also be displayed through
+the list of those honored with lights on the tree will also be displayed

-the end of the December.
-The list will be updated daily with new donations.
+through the end of the December.
+The list will be updated daily with new

 Funds raised during the Lights of Light campaign benefit several programs